 Fnac Milano – audio, photography, music and technology

 Tel. +39 02 6241101 – Fax +39 02 6597039

 Open Tuesdays – Sundays 10:30 ’til 19:30

 Tel. +39 02 27221301 – Fax +39 02 27221320

 Most Sundays there is a UEFA or Champions League football match at San Siro Stadium .

 WALK IN THE PARK

 Milan has beautiful parks for a Sunday picnic.
 Go to Parco Sempione, Sforzesco Castle or I Giardini Pubblici.
-Parco Forlanini is a bit outside the center (on the way to Linate airport) perfect for frizbee, friendly football or park games.
-Parco Nord is the largest park in Milan with park, forest area and sport facilities.
+Parco Forlanini is a bit outside the center (on the way to the Linate airport) perfect for frisbee, friendly football or park games.
+Parco Nord is the largest park in Milan with a park, forest area, and sports facilities.